 Apple Maps detail now beats Google Maps in many respects, from things like building shapes to vegetation coverage.
-That’s the conclusion of designer Justin O’Beirne, who used to work for Apple’s maps division and has now put together an exhaustive comparison …
+That’s the conclusion of Justin O’Beirne, who used to work for Apple’s maps division and has now put together an exhaustive comparison …

 O’Beirne begins with one complaint: that Apple’s more detailed mapping only covers 3.1% of the land area, and 4.9% of its population.
 Apple has promised 100% coverage by the end of next year.
 The company is also continuing to improve coverage outside the US.